Frequently Asked Questions

 Everything you need to know about how this site works.

-This page answers the most common questions about the my Portfolio, Trade Logs, Watchlists, and the monthly subscription.
-If you read nothing else, please note that nothing on this site is financial advice.
-This is a personal trading diary, nothing more.
+This page answers the most common questions about My Portfolio, Trade Logs, Watchlists, and the monthly subscription.
+If you skim everything else, please remember this: nothing on this site is financial advice.
+This is a personal ASX trading diary, nothing more.

 About This Site

-A single individual who prefers to remain anonymous.
+One person.
 I am a software developer by profession, not a licensed financial adviser.
-Everything on this site reflects my own personal views and decisions.
-It is not connected to any broker, fund, or advisory firm.
+I trade my own capital in the Australian stock market and document the results here.
+This site is not affiliated with any broker, fund, or advisory firm.

-Absolutely not.
-Nothing on this site is financial advice, investment advice, or a recommendation to buy or sell any security.
-This is a personal journal published for educational and entertainment purposes only.
-You must do your own research and consult a licensed financial adviser before making any investment decision.
+No. Nothing on this site is financial advice, investment advice, or a recommendation to buy or sell any security.
+It is a personal journal for educational and informational purposes only.
+Always do your own research and consider speaking to a licensed financial adviser before making any investment decision.

 Subscription

-For $3 AUD per month, subscribers can see my currently open positions in the my Portfolio, including the stock code, average buy price, and position size.
-You also receive email notifications whenever I open or close a trade, along with my reasoning at the time.
-During quiet periods with no trades, I send a short update sharing my current market observations.
+For $3 AUD per month, subscribers can see my currently open positions in My Portfolio, including stock code and average buy price.
+You also receive email alerts whenever I open or close a trade, along with the reasoning at the time.
+It is increased transparency, not a signal service.

 Emails are sent to the address you provide during Stripe checkout.
-They are sent irregularly, triggered by real trading activity rather than a fixed schedule.
-If there is no activity for a while, I will send a brief market update instead of going silent.
+They are triggered by real trading activity, not a fixed schedule.
+If there is no trade activity for a while, I may send a short ASX market update instead.

 Yes.
-You can cancel directly and easily through your Stripe customer portal or email me at aussiepennystocks@gmail.com at any time.
+You can cancel through your Stripe customer portal or by emailing aussiepennystocks@gmail.com.
 There are no lock-in periods or cancellation fees.

 My Portfolio and Trade Logs

-The Portfolio page shows a complete record of every ASX position I have taken.
-For closed positions, it displays the stock code, average buy and sell prices, total cost, total proceeds, realised P&L in dollar and percentage terms, and a link to the full trade log.
-Open positions are hidden and available to subscribers only.
+The Portfolio page is a public ASX portfolio tracker.
+For closed positions, it shows stock code, average buy and sell prices, total cost, total proceeds, and realised P&L in both dollar and percentage terms.
+Each closed trade links to a full trade log.
+Open positions are visible to subscribers only.

 Yes.
-Every trade shown in the portfolio represents a real transaction in my personal brokerage account using my own money.
-The P&L figures are actual, not simulated or back-tested.
-No cherry-picking and no hindsight edits.
+Every trade represents a real transaction in my personal brokerage account using my own capital.
+The P&L figures are actual results.
+There is no backtesting, no simulation, and no deletion of losing trades.

-Sharing open positions in real time could influence others to copy my trades, which is exactly what I want to avoid.
-I am not a financial adviser, and blindly following someone else's open position without understanding the full context is risky.
-Open position details are shared with subscribers via email instead, with clear context and caveats.
+Publishing open positions publicly can encourage blind copying.
+That is something I actively want to avoid.
+I am not a financial adviser, and following someone else's open trade without full context is risky.
+Subscribers receive context via email with clear caveats.

 Watchlists

-The Watchlists page is a personal archive of ASX small-cap stocks I have researched and added to my tracking list since October 2025.
-Each entry includes the stock code, a research score, the investment thesis I had at the time, and a link to the ASX company page.
-It is a transparency tool, not a list of recommendations.
+The Watchlists page is a historical archive of ASX small caps and ASX penny stocks I have added to my weekly watchlist.
+Each entry includes the stock code, research score, and the thesis I had at that time.
+It exists to track process consistency, not to publish recommendations.

 Risk and Disclaimer

-Read the full ASX announcement history of any company you are considering.
-Review their most recent quarterly and annual reports.
-Consider your own financial situation, time horizon, and risk tolerance.
-If you are unsure, speak with a licensed financial adviser.
-Never invest based solely on what you read on a personal blog or trading diary.
+Read the company's full ASX announcement history.
+Review the latest quarterly and annual reports.
+Assess your own risk tolerance and financial situation.
+If uncertain, speak to a licensed financial adviser.
+Never rely solely on a personal trading diary.